cppcoders/Data-mining-project/README.md

 ![act](act.png)

-- Max Confirmed Cases in a Day Each Country Generation
+- Max Confirmed Cases in a Day for Each Country Generation

 ![mcc](mcc.png)

-- Max Deaths Cases in a Day Each Country Generation
+- Max Deaths Cases in a Day for Each Country Generation

 ![mdc](mdc.png)

-- Max Recovered Cases in a Day Each Country Generation
+- Max Recovered Cases in a Day for Each Country Generation

 ![mrc](mrc.png)

+minimum will be zero for all so no need to generate it

 ---